 The Black River Unit is located in Thurston County, 5 miles southwest of Olympia and 3 miles southwest of Tumwater.

 Land areas within the Black River Unit are currently closed to public access.
 The river itself is open to the public by boat only.
+Waterfowl hunting is allowed on Black River by boat, as well, but hunters must not walk on land anywhere in the Refuge.
 Boat launch areas are located at 110th and 123rd Streets.
 See the Black River Unit map for boat launch locations.

 Follow Us Online